Slav8801/MiniRPG_CS/README.md

 I'm happy with the size but I think I need to unpack some lines.
 I may have gone too far in a few places with the line saving.

-2. Installation
+##2.
+Installation

+- Download the latest Release.
+Unzip in a desired folder.
+Run "MiniRPG_CS.exe".
 - Rip and Tear.
 That's a bit dramatic.
-Simply copy the code in this project's Program.cs file, create a new C# Console Application project in Visual Studio, paste the code in your new project's Program.cs file and start debugging.
+Simply copy the code in this project's "Program.cs" file, create a new C# Console Application project in Visual Studio, paste the code in your new project's "Program.cs" file and start debugging.
 Build an executable if you like - it's up to you.
 The project targets net 5.0, but I don't think that should be an issue for anyone.

-3. How to play
+##3.
+How to play

 This section was difficult to write because everything you can do is shown as a text prompt on the screen.
 Basically, GS is a command line game.
 Options will be presented to you on screen, you will then pick an option, type its index (0/1/2/3 etc.) and press Enter to execute.
+There is NO saving, not active or passive.
+Your run dies when you close the game.
+You are warned!
 This should be enough for you to start playing.
 If you think you're ready, then - go, play the game!

 Still here?
 Alright I'll elaborate a bit more.
 I'll avoid the screen by screen breakdown because that shouldn't be necessary anyway.
 Instead I'll